Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **pdfinfo** : Linux command to read the metadata of a PDF document

-- **chmod** : Linux command to hange the access permissions of a file (user/group/others for read/write/execute)
+- **chmod** : Linux command to change the access permissions of a file (user/group/others for read/write/execute)

 - **logger** : Linux command providing an easy way to log data under the /var/log/syslog file